-Thanks to your support, the Arms Trade treaty will enter into force by the end of 2014
+Thanks to your support, the Arms Trade treaty is now a reality!

-Less than 18 months later, on 25 September 2014, more than 50 states had already ratified the ATT, triggering the 90-day countdown to entry into force.
+Less than 18 months later, on 25 September 2014, more than 50 states had already ratified the ATT.
+And 90 days later, on 24 December 2014, the first international Arms Trade Treaty finally entered into force.

 Civilians have been paying too high a price for the lack of global arms controls which have permitted arms and ammunition to be legally transferred into the hands of dictators and warlords: